davidstrain/davidstrain.github.io/_posts/2015-06-18-Code_Highlighting_With_Pygments.md

 tags: [pygments,jekyll]
 ---

-Just an example of how to highlight code with Pygments in Jekyll.
-More info can be found at the below link. <br/>
+Examples of code highlighting using Pygments in Jekyll.
+More info at the below link. <br/>
 [http://josephmansfield.uk/articles/custom-syntax-highlighting-jekyll-pygments.html](http://josephmansfield.uk/articles/custom-syntax-highlighting-jekyll-pygments.html)